cncf/tag-env-sustainability/governance/contributor-ladder.md

 ## Leading a Working Group

-Within the Environmental Sustainability TAG, various ongoing initiatives are carried out through dedicated working groups.
-As leadership roles naturally transition over time, it is worthwhile for you to consider taking up a leadership position within an established working group.
+Since leadership roles naturally change over time, it is worth your while to take a leadership position in an established working group.
+Within the TAG for Environmental Sustainability, dedicated working groups carry out several ongoing initiatives.
-However, if the current working groups does not include scope for the item you are interested in, you could form a new working group.
+However, if the current working groups do not provide space for the topic you are interested in, you could start a new working group.
+A working group must have community support and requires that you find sufficient backing before a working group is formed.
-To do so, create a GitHub issue where you outline the motivation, scope, goals, and deliverables of the proposed working group.
+To start this process, create a GitHub issue describing the initial charter in which you outline the motivation, scope, goals, and deliverables of the proposed working group.
-Present this proposal during a TAG meeting to initiate a discussion, gather feedback, and garner support from fellow members.
+This working group charter document should form the basis for discussions with the TAG before initiating an official vote by the TAG co-chairs, which also requires approval by the CNCF TOC.
+It is important to present the working group proposal during TAG meetings and be vocal about the discussions, actively solicit feedback and input, and gain support from other members.

 * Taking on more responsibility and ownership within TAG.
-* Leading a community group within TAG
+* Leading a community group within TAG.
-* Growing as a community leader
-* Conflict resolution
+* Conflict resolution.

 ## Nominated as Tech Lead